 Also, no single action (cowboy type) revolvers are permitted because they can’t be loaded and fired quickly enough for this competition.
 The exception to this is if there is a special “side match” for type of revolver.

-When taking a scorecard $5 must be placed in the money box for each card.
-This is an “honor” system.
-If there are shortages the honor system will have to be reviewed.
-Scorecards must be marked with the shooter’s name and the division in which he/she is shooting.
+If the tablets fail then paper scorecards will be used as a backup.
+They must be marked with the shooter’s name and the division in which he/she is shooting.
 Any cards without this information will not be scored.
 Scorecards are to be turned in to the collection point as soon as possible after shooting is completed in order to facilitate scoring.

 The Lewis Class System will be used to determine prize distribution in each division.
 Payouts will be based on the number of competitors in a particular division.
 A shooter may enter multiple times if desired.
-The only exception will be if a shooter has come in first (1st) in a division during a season they are allowed to enter in that division only once each week for the rest for the season.
+A shooter who “Did Not Finish” DNF will not be awarded a prize.

 Scoring is time-based.
 The competitor must follow the course of fire posted at each stage.
-A three second penalty will be added to the competitor’s time for each miss that is not made up, and 3 seconds will be added for any procedural error(s).
-Decisions made by the timer/range officer will be final.
-The Timer/RO will always explain the course and procedures to the shooter if there are questions.
+A three (3) second penalty will be added to the competitor’s time for each miss that is not made up, and a ten (10) second will be added for any procedural error(s).
+Decisions made by the timer/range officer will be final, but it can be appealed to the match director but this should be within the boundaries of good sportsmanship.
+The Timer/SO will always explain the course and procedures to the shooter if there are questions.

 Check out the Rules page for the particulars.

 Holsters are not required but extra magazines for semi automatics and speedloaders or moon clips for revolvers will be needed in order to compete.
 Six magazines or speedloaders should be considered a minimum.
-New shooters will be allowed to come to the line with less than six, but may be required to leave the line while reloading them to prevent slowdowns.
+New shooters will be allowed to come to the line with less than six.
+To prevent slowdowns, we recommend recruiting assistance to reload your magazines.
 Magazine and/or speedloaders can be belt mounted with holders or retrieved from the table for reloading when shooting.

 Scores will be posted on this website as soon as possible, usually within 24 hours.
 The website also will post upcoming Stages, We will try to post the stages for the Friday match earlier in the week so shooters have a chance to look them over.

-You need to read and understand the Rules, if you have any questions regarding FNS rules or procedures please ask the Match Director or a Senior Range Officer before attempting anything the may be in doubt.
-To receive emails with Friday Night Steel news, announcements, match results, etc. register for our mailing list.
+Please read and understand the Rules, if you have any questions regarding FNS rules or procedures please ask the Match Director or a Senior Range Officer before attempting anything the may be in doubt.
+To receive emails with Friday Night Steel news, announcements, match results, etc. click here to register for our mailing list.